chethan2kumar/SplunkArchitect/Install-and-Configure-Splunk-Enterprise.md

 To increase the search management capacity, deploy multiple search heads as members of a search head cluster.

+### Distributed Search <a name="distributed_search"></a>

+There are two basic options for deploying a distributed search environment:

+* One or more independent search heads to search across the search peers.

+* Multiple search heads in a search head cluster.

+A search head cluster is a group of search heads that work together to provide scalability and high availability.
+The search heads in the cluster share resources, configurations, and jobs.
+This offers a way to scale a deployment transparently to users.

+The search heads in a cluster are, for most purposes, interchangeable.
+All search heads have access to the same set of search peers.
+They can also run or access the same searches, dashboards, knowledge objects, and so on.

+In each case, the search heads perform only the search management and presentation functions.
+They connect to search peers (indexers) that index data and search across the indexed data.

+When initiating a distributed search, the search head replicates and distributes its knowledge objects to its search peers (indexers) so that they can properly execute queries on its behalf.
+Knowledge objects include saved searches, event types, and other entities used in searching across indexes; this set of knowledge objects is called the knowledge bundle.

+Bundles typically contain a subset of files (configuration files and assets) from ```$SPLUNK_HOME/etc/system```, ```$SPLUNK_HOME/etc/apps```, and ```$SPLUNK_HOME/etc/users```.

+The process of distributing knowledge bundles means that peers by default receive nearly the entire contents of the search head's apps.
+If an app contains large binaries that do not need to be shared with the peers, you can eliminate them from the bundle and thus reduce the bundle size.

+On the search head, the knowledge bundles resides under the ```$SPLUNK_HOME/var/run``` directory.
+The bundles have the extension .bundle for full bundles or .delta for delta bundles.
+They are tar files, so you can run tar tvf against them to see the contents.

+The knowledge bundle gets distributed to the ```$SPLUNK_HOME/var/run/searchpeers``` directory on each search peer.

+On a search head cluster, you can view replication status from the search head cluster captain:
+Settings > Distributed Search > Search Peers

 [top](#toc)

 ## Create a Deployment Server

+Note: You can use deployment server to distribute updates to search heads in indexer clusters, as long as they are standalone search heads.
+You cannot use the deployment server to distribute updates to members of a search head cluster - you must use a Deployer.

 [top](#toc)